 (Effective July 1, 1990; Revised January 1, 2007)

 The HMA surface course shall be placed in a sequence that will minimize the time the centerline edge is exposed to traffic.
-When at the end of a day's operations the exposed centerline edge is greater than 1000 ft.
-(300 m), the contractor will be required to pave in the adjacent lane on the following work day.
+When at the end of a day's operations the exposed centerline edge is greater than 1000 ft., the contractor will be required to pave in the adjacent lane on the following workday.

 DESIGNER NOTE: